-In June 2014, we completed a pharmacokinetic study in support of the ARX-04 development program.
+- In June 2014, we completed a pharmacokinetic study in support of the ARX-04 development program.
 In this study of healthy volunteers, it was shown that two sublingual administrations of a Zalviso 15mcg sufentanil tablet dosed 20 minutes apart were equivalent to one sublingual administration of an ARX-04 30mcg sufentanil tablet.
-The significance of this study is that we believe we can include approximately 300 patients from the Zalviso clinical program in the ARX-04 safety database.
-The ARX-04 safety database required by the FDA is 500 patients and, therefore, we believe this demonstration of dose equivalency will allow for a significant reduction in the number of patients necessary to enroll in the ARX-04 Phase 3 clinical program.
+We have proposed the inclusion of approximately 300 patients from the Zalviso clinical program in the ARX-04 safety database to the FDA.
+The ARX-04 safety database required by the FDA is 500 patients.
+We are seeking FDA agreement on this proposal and we have designed the two Phase 3 ARX-04 trials accordingly. - We plan to initiate our first planned Phase 3 clinical trial, a double-blind, placebo-controlled efficacy and safety study of patients with postoperative pain following abdominal surgery no later than the end of the first quarter of 2015.
+We expect top-line data for this trial in the second half of 2015.
+Approximately 160 patients are planned to be treated in this study. - In the first half of 2015, we plan to initiate our second planned Phase 3 clinical trial, an open-label safety study of patients who present to the emergency room with moderate-to-severe pain due to trauma or injury.
+We expect top-line data for this trial in the second half of 2015.
+Approximately 40 patients are planned to be treated in this study.